Canada-Democratic People’s Republic of Korea Relations

 On this page

-Canada recognized the Republic of Korea in 1949 and the Democratic People’s Republic of Korea in 2000.
+Canada recognized the Democratic People’s Republic of Korea (North Korea) in 2000.
 Diplomatic relations between Canada and North Korea were established in 2001.
 They are maintained through the Embassy of Canada in Seoul (cross-accredited to North Korea), and North Korea’s Permanent Mission to the United Nations in New York.
 Sweden acts as Canada’s protecting power in Pyongyang.

 North Korea’s aggressive actions in 2010 led Canada to adopt a Controlled Engagement Policy toward North Korea, which remains in place.
 Under this policy, official bilateral contact with the North Korean government is limited to:

 - regional security concerns

 - the human rights and humanitarian situation in North Korea